 Building a comfortable social circle is one of the most challenging things about moving to a new city.
 Making friends in a new town is much different as a mom than it was as pre-kiddos.
-It was simple to network before having kids, because you had the whole evening and weekends to socialize.
-Rec leagues, weekend getaways and happy hours are much more challenging to schedule now that we have kids.
+It was simple to network before having kids because my evenings after work and weekends were open to socializing.
+Rec leagues, weekend getaways, and happy hours are much more challenging to schedule now that we have kids.
 It can be challenging to make mom friends.

 Have you ever heard of the Seattle freeze?
 This means that it is tough to make friends.
-You meet people and seem to click well, exchange numbers to meet up again, but neither party every initiates any future meetups.
-I can’t tell you how many times when moving to a new city I have experienced this same thing.
+You meet people and, click well, exchange numbers to meet up again, but neither party initiates any future meetups.
+I can’t tell you how often I experienced this when moving to a new city.
 I hit it off well with a gal, but we never reach out to each other again.
-As I go through my contacts on my phone right now, I see more than 20 people who I met once and exchanged numbers with but never met up with again.
+As I go through my contacts on my phone right now, I see more than 20 people I met once and exchanged numbers with but never met up with again.

-Making friends with other moms in a new city is a whole new ball game.
-It can be challenging to know where to find like-minded mamas.
-I find it essential to make friends with people with whom you can have an honest, enjoyable, and supportive relationship.
-Just because someone else is a mom, doesn’t mean that you will have much in common.
+Making friends with other moms in a new city is a new ball game.
+Finding like-minded mamas can be challenging.
+Making friends with people with whom you can have an honest, enjoyable, and supportive relationship is essential.
+Just because someone else is a mom doesn’t mean you will have much in common.
 Forcing a friendship just because you both have kids is inorganic and uncomfortable.

 After our most recent move, Chulengo would wake up, and I would attempt to unpack items while he played.
-Anyone who has tried to unpack boxes, while caring for a mobile infant knows that not much is going to get done.
+Anyone who has tried to unpack boxes while caring for a mobile infant knows that only a little will get done.
 Before Chulengo, I could quickly unpack our entire house in two days.
-With Chulengo, I am lucky to get a few boxes emptied each day.
+With Chulengo, I am lucky to get a few boxes emptied daily.
 Because of this, I could easily spend weeks alone at home unpacking.
-But, I need to get out of the house.
+But I need to get out of the house.
 Otherwise, Chulengo and I are going to drive each other nuts.

-To ease my sanity, I would save the unpacking for when Nima was napping and when my husband came home from work.
+To ease my sanity, I saved the unpacking for when Chulengo was napping or when my husband was home from work.
 He would spend time with Chulengo, and I could unpack without disruption.
-It’s amazing what I can get done with 30 minutes of alone time.
+It’s incredible what I can get done with 30 minutes of alone time.

-I realized that I needed to spend my day branching out, interacting with people and making friends to build my tribe.
+I realized I needed to spend my day branching out, interacting with people, and making friends to build my tribe.
 Being out of the house allows me to gain a new perspective and not get frustrated by what I didn’t get done with little Chulengo crawling around.
-The sooner I develop a social circle, the happier I am.
+Socializing with others brings me joy, even if it feels difficult sometimes.

 After multiple moves and making friends in various cities, I have come up with five fundamental ways to make friends in a new town: